Vash63/bsmodinstaller.py/README.md

+## SUPER BROKEN SINCE Beat Saber v0.13.
+IPA.exe crashes now when run with wine.
+Might be other issues.
+Try release version with beat saber v0.12, or just don't use this anymore.
+RIP.
 # bsmodinstaller.py
 Downloads and installs Beat Saber SongLoader, SyncSaber &amp; Other Mods.
 Always the latest version, so you can re-run the script to freshen your mods to their latest release!